vmware-archive/vmware-vcenter/README.md

   5. Set the IP configuration of the port group
      This method sets the IP settings (dhcp/static) on the created port group.
-	 Note: To update the IP address, it is required to set the vMotion flag to "Enabled", so that it gets enabled before updating the IP address to either dhcp/static.
+	 Note: To update the IP address, it is required to set the vMotion flag to "enabled", so that it gets enabled before updating the IP address to either dhcp/static.

   6. override failover policy
 	 This method overrides the failover order of vSwitch and sets it as per the input given by the user.